lu4p/embed-encrypt/README.md

 **Note:** You will need the go 1.16 beta1 or newer to use this.

-### I have an older go version
+### If you have an older go version

-Don't worry installing the 1.16. beta is easy, just run:
+To install the 1.16. beta just run:
 ```
 go get golang.org/dl/go1.16beta1
 go1.16beta1 download